Setting up an Arts Award centre

 Centres can be set up in a wide variety of different places, from arts organisations to schools, pupil referral units, youth clubs and community centres.
 In fact, an Arts Award centre can be any setting that supports children and young people taking part in the arts.

 Every Arts Award centre is registered with Trinity College London and must have at least one trained Arts Award adviser.
 Advisers can work with one centre or across several, and they may also establish new centres.

 Becoming an Arts Award centre is a great way to:

-Becoming an Arts Award adviser
+Training as an Arts Award adviser

 Arts Award advisers are key to the success of Arts Award.
 They support children and young people working towards their awards, acting as mentors, facilitators and primary assessors.

 A new adviser must complete one of our adviser training courses in order to gain this status.
 For more information on how to book onto one of our UK-wide courses or request training for an organisation, visit our adviser training pages.

 Arts Award advisers are the primary assessors of children and young people's work.

 Our four accredited levels, Explore, Bronze, Silver and Gold are all externally moderated.
 This involves your assessment being verified by trained moderators.